mjbradvica/personal-website-articles/2021/n-predicate-builder-introduction.md

 ## Advantages of NPredicateBuilder

-### Queries and Orders are Declaritive
+### Queries and Orders are Declarative

-Your queries are far more descriptive and easy to read.
-Are you really going to name a method, "NameIsNotJoeAndIsOlderThanTenAndIsEligigleOrderedByNameThenAge".
-No, that is insanity.
-NPredicateBuilder is declaritive by nature.
-Your queries and order describe themselves in a clear and consise fashion.
+Your queries are far more descriptive and easier to read.
+Naming a method "NameIsNotJoeAndIsOlderThanTenAndIsEligigleOrderedByNameThenAge" is pure insanity.
+NPredicateBuilder is declarative by nature.
+Your queries and orders describe themselves in a clear and concise fashion.

 ### Everything is Now Testable